gegelati/gegelati-tutorial/docs/_pages/strengthening_agents.md

 The starting point of this tutorial is the C++ project obtained at the end of the _[GEGELATI introductory tutorial](/gegelati-tutorial)_.
 While completing the introductory tutorial is strongly advised, a copy of the project resulting from this tutorial can be downloaded at the following link: [pendulum_wrapper_solution.zip](/gegelati-tutorial/data/gegelati-tutorial-solution.zip).

-## 0. Multi-episode evaluation setup
+## 0. Multi-episode evaluation of agents

 ### Why evaluate over multiple episodes?
 An episode refers to a complete sequence of interactions between a reinforcement learning agent and its environment, starting from an initial state and ending when a terminal condition is met.
 For example, in the initial tutorial, an episode consists of the agent attempting to balance the pendulum for a fixed duration of 1500 time steps, as defined by the `maxNbActionsPerEval` parameter in `params.json`.